Tel: +971 4 267 9594 Fax: +971 4 267 9593 firstname.lastname@example.org

 She has been in Dubai for over 33 years as a teacher, leader and entrepreneur and continues to be deeply involved at all levels of the school and nursery.

-Taher Gharib was born and grew up in the United Arab Emirates.
-He returned to the Emirates after obtaining his Undergraduate degree in Neuroscience and Behaviour from Canada and an MSc in Developmental Neuroscience from Kings College London.
-He began working at Al Salam in 2011 and continued on to pursue an M.Ed in Educational Leadership from Zayed University.
+Taher Gharib is the Director at Al Salam School.
+He was born and grew up in the United Arab Emirates and returned to the UAE after obtaining his Undergraduate degree in Neuroscience and Behaviour from Canada and an MSc in Developmental Neuroscience from Kings College London.
+He began working at Al Salam in 2011 and continued on to be awarded an M.Ed in Educational Leadership from Zayed University.

 Prior to her 23 years working in Education, Mrs Nikhat Rehman graduated with a MSc in Chemistry and a degree in Education with a diploma in HR management.
 She began her career as Manager Administration and HR with a multi-national company and then made her way into Education teaching Chemistry at the Secondary level.
 Mrs Nikhat started her work in school administration as a Deputy Head in a British School and was then promoted to Principal at the same school where she served for 16 years.
 She currently is heading a British Curriculum School in the UAE.